Zero-cycles in families of rationally connected varieties: Conjectures in the non-smooth case and the case of rational surfaces

-The theorem now follows combining this injectivity with assumption (ii) and the fact that the map $res^2_{/\ell^r}$ is an isomorphism for all $\ell\neq p$ by the main theorem of \cite{KerzEsnaultWittenberg2016}. \end{proof}
+Since by Proposition \ref{proposition_torsion_fe} the group $\CH^2(X)$ is finitely generated, the theorem now follows combining the injectivity on the torsion subgroup with assumption (ii) and the fact that the map $res^2_{/\ell^r}$ is an isomorphism for all $\ell\neq p$ by the main theorem of \cite{KerzEsnaultWittenberg2016}. \end{proof}

 \begin{conjecture} Let $A$ be a henselian discrete valuation ring with residue field $k$ and quotient field $K$.
 Let $X$ be a regular scheme flat and projective over $A$ with separably rationally connected generic fiber $X_K$.
+Let $d$ be the relative dimension of $X$ over $\Spec(A)$.
 Assume the Gersten conjecture for Milnor K-theory.
 Then the restriction map

 is an isomorphism. \end{conjecture}